Contact Us

 Looking through display homes (as well as browsing Pinterest!) is a great way to get ideas for your own garden as well as the layout and styling for your new home.
 If you have a wide or wedged-shaped sideway that you can see from inside your home, consider planting deciduous trees that will allow maximum light in winter and summer shade.
 Random stepping stones allow access, and gentle under-planting will keep the weeds at bay.
 Pictured here are Japanese Coral Bark Maples or Acer Palmatum 'Senkaki'.
 In the colder months, the trunk and branches will turn BRIGHT red.

-Corten Steel screens in a 'Gatsby' pattern were chosen for interest along the back fence, and Eko timber decking in colour Greystone was chosen here for because it is maintenance-free.
+Corten Steel screens in a 'Gatsby' pattern were chosen for interest along the back fence (we have used these several times since to great effect), and Eko timber decking in colour Greystone was chosen here for its maintenance-free qualities.

 In the front garden, we built a 'shadow box' rendered raised bed.
 The tree is a Lagerstroemia 'Natchez' or white Crepe Mrytle, which flowers in high summer, with underplanting of Liriope, and in the lower bed, we installed three Cycas revolta's or Japanese Sago Palms - though you wouldn't want to be brushing too close as they are a little spiky.